Hjorthmedh/RGCmorphology/ms/intro.md

 ### Determining typical and atypical cells

 To assess the confidence in the classification, we used the posterior probability from the Naïve Bayes classifier.
+To classify each neuron, we withheld it from the training set, using the leave-one-out technique.
 Following the methodology established by @Khan2001-71f we plotted the most typical RGC of each type, which was defined as the one with the highest posterior probability.
 We also plotted the most atypical RGC of each type, which was defined as the RGC with the highest posterior probability for another type other than its genetic type.

 # Results

-We filled, reconstructed and analyzed a total of 94 RGCs from five genetic mouse lines: CB2, Cdh3, DRD4, Hoxd10 and TRHR (Table 1).
-In these mouse lines GFP is usually expressed in 1--2 specific types of RGCs.
+We filled, reconstructed and analyzed 94 RGCs from five genetic mouse
+lines: CB2, Cdh3, DRD4, Hoxd10 and TRHR (Table 1).
+In these mouse
+lines GFP is usually expressed in 1--2 specific types of RGCs.
 This makes it possible to reliably and selectively target the same types of RGCs in different animals.
 We will refer to these five lines as “genetic types” and we assume for the initial analysis that each of these uniquely define one RGC type.
 Our prior findings suggest however that Hoxd10 may label 3--4 RGC types.
 In this work we initially assume that Hoxd10 labels one type of RGCs, and then assess later in detail whether it is likely to label multiple types.
 Three example RGCs of each genetic type are shown in Figure 1.
 The axons